doubotis/StaticMap/README.md

 ### Use the library

-Instantiate a `MapPicture` object, and pass the width and height of the wanted final image as parameters.
+Instantiate a `StaticMap` object, and pass the width and height of the wanted final image as parameters.
 From this object you can set the location and zoom.
 Create a `TMSMapType` to set the basemap provider source, then add it to the list of layers of the `MapPicture`.
 Finally, tell the library to draw the image into a file or into an output stream.

 Here's the final example:
 ```
-MapPicture mp = new MapPicture(pictureWidth, pictureHeight);
+StaticMap mp = new StaticMap(pictureWidth, pictureHeight);
 TMSMapType baseMap = new TMSMapType("http://{s}.tile.osm.org/{z}/{x}/{y}.png");
 mp.setLocation(50.5, 5.5);
 mp.setZoom(13);